HaukeBartsch/dd/README.md

 # dd - Data Dictionaries

-A data dictionary describes data about data.
-Many data spreadsheets only contain abbreviations as column headers.
-A data dictionary is a separate table with each variable as a row described by features like the form they are collected in as context, permissible value ranges, coding information about the meaning of categorical values etc..
-The value of a data dictionary is that it provides a machine readable format for describing a data collection.
+A data dictionary describes data collections.
+Spreadsheets containing data might only contain abbreviations as column headers.
+A data dictionary is a separate table that describes the column headers of the data table.
+Each variable as a row lists the form they are collected in, the permissible value range, coding information about the meaning of categorical values and information about visibility during data capture.
+Data dictionary information is machine readable and can be used to verify a dataset or to generate toy data.

 ### Data dictionary discovery